dndungu/gereji/README.md

 gereji
 ======

-A flexible web application framework for creating multi-site web applications.
+A non-restrictive web application framework for creating multi-site web applications focused on security and performance.